SaiNishanth-cloud/net-noob-to-ninja/ccna/Network-Fundamentals/02_types_of_network.md

 ---

 ## 2️⃣ Local Area Network (LAN)

-A LAN connects multiple computers and devices within a limited area like a home, office, or building.
+A LAN connects multiple computers and devices within a limited area like a home, office, or school.

+LAN can be wired, wireless, or a combination of both.

 **How it works**:

-- Devices are connected via network switches
+- Wired LAN: Devices are connected via network switches and Ethernet cables

-- Uses private IP addressing (e.g., 192.168.x.x)
+- Wireless LAN (WLAN): Devices connect via Wi-Fi access points, which are themselves wired to the switch or router

+📶 Hybrid LAN:

+A modern laptop connects via Wi-Fi (WLAN), while desktop PCs connect via Ethernet — both are part of the same LAN if connected to the same network switch or router.

 🔗 Cables Used: